 US Embassy in Central Asia

-Loring provided mechanical, electrical, plumbing, fire protection, and telecommunications engineering design services for a new 60,000 SF Embassy that incorporated stringent HVAC and security requirements.
+Loring provided mechanical, electrical, plumbing, fire protection, and telecommunications engineering design services for a new 60,000-square foot embassy that incorporated stringent HVAC and security requirements.
 The telecommunications design was comprised of highly redundant cabling infrastructures.
 The project was executed as a design/build and was of modular construction with the modules built in the US and shipped to Asia for assembly on-site.

 Modular Office Building